TommyGong08/tommygong08.github.io/_projects_industry/0_Image_Tech_Shenzhen.md

 title: Automatic Optical Inspection Algorithm Design (2023.3-2023.12)
 ---

-From March 2023 to Dec 2023, I worked as a AOI Algorithm Engineer in one of the top AOI company in China. <br>
+From March 2023 to Dec 2023, I worked as an AOI Algorithm Engineer in one of the top AOI companies in China. <br>
 Due to the commercial confidentiality, detailed work content can not be described.
 The following are representative works.